Normandy D-Day Beaches Tour from Caen Memorial Museum

-Visiting the Normandy D-Day beaches in France has been on our list of trips to do for years.
+Our Normandy D-Day beaches Tour in France had been on our list of trips to do for years.
 I will be honest, I was a little intimidated booking this trip.
 It had a lot of moving parts.
 We were constantly on the go.
 We traveled by plane, train, taxi, and bus.
 It was so worth it!
 We booked this trip about 6 weeks out, so I was moving quickly to get tours booked.
 They sell out fast in the area.

-When I first booked our trip to the Normandy D-Day beaches in France, I had tried to get tours from Rouen, where we had planned to stay for four days.
+When I first booked our D-Day Beaches Tour, I had tried to get tours from Rouen, where we had planned to stay for four days.
 There was no availability, so we moved to Hotel Hôtel La Fontaine Caen Center after two days at the Hyatt Place Rouen.
 I booked a tour through the Caen Memorial Museum via Viator.
 This ended up working out great for our family.
 Caen is not as picturesque as Rouen or Bayeux, but we needed more time in Caen to explore the D-Day Beaches and the fantastic museum.

 We figured out the bus system